 My sister texted me today: "sometimes I wish I could just look ahead into the future.."
 I smile and text her back: "so would I.."
 Isn't that what we all want sometimes?
 Just to know what's next.
-This morning I...
+This morning I had a discussion during breakfast with colleagues about having children and careers and marriage.
+The...
 Continue Reading →

 The question pops up in my head when I sit in sunshine at a trainstation.
 I still have half an hour before my next appointment.
 So I decide to sit down in the sun to soak in some vitamin D. With my eyes closed I hear a violin that starts to play.
 When I open my eyes I see an older man play about ten meters away from me.
 People rush by.
 From work, to work.
 From home, to home.
 Just a few people notice the man playing.
 While I watch him, that familiar question pops up: 'where are you from?'